souljatechie/primeFibs/README.md

 primeFibs
 =========

-Prime number and Fibinacci sequence calculator
+Prime number and Fibonacci sequence calculator

 This script will do 4 things: 2 for prime numbers and 2 for the Fibonacci sequence.